amirulashrafazahar/SerenityDemo/README.md

 open cmd --> cd <location>  --> run mvn test -PRegression

-## Example screenshot of output running in cmd and reporting attached in email
+## Example screenshot of output running in cmd and reporting attached in email.